sensecall/das-frontend-test/README.md

 ## Contribution guidelines

-If you want to help us build MOJ Frontend, view our [contribution guidelines](CONTRIBUTING.md).
+If you want to help us build DAS Frontend, view our [contribution guidelines](CONTRIBUTING.md).

 ### Further reading